|Department||Number||Title / Description||Credits|

 |Mathematics||MA151 ||Calculus I|

 Studies calculus of one variable covering limits, differential calculus, integral calculus, applications, and the Fundamental Theorem of Calculus.
-The use of a computer algebra system is expected of all students.
 Prerequisite: MA122 or three years of college preparatory mathematics including trigonometry.
 Offered fall.

 |Mathematics||MA152 ||Calculus II|